 Aren't elementary aged children too young to be talking about sexual orientation and gender identity?
-Why can't youjust teach about bullying instead of talking about sexual orientation and gender identity?
-It's important that all students feel safe and welcomed in school.
-In order to do that, it's important that everyone has the opportunity to learn about each other and celebrate each other's differences.
+Why can't you just teach about bullying instead of talking about sexual orientation and gender identity?

+It's important that all students feel safe and welcome in school.
+To achieve that, it's important that everyone has the opportunity to learn about each other and celebrate each other's differences.
 Unfortunately, children are already learning homophobic and transphobic slurs starting in the primary years.
 The job of educators is to make schools safe by opposing all bullying and name calling.

 Won't talking about sexual orientation and gender identity confuse children/youth?

 Information and discussion will not make anyone gay or straight.
 No one decides to be gay or straight, it is not a "lifestyle choice".
 As students grow older, some will identify as straight, gay, lesbian, bisexual or transgender.
-All of our students need to feel safe, welcome and positively reflected in the curriculum.
+All students need to feel safe, welcome, and positively reflected in the curriculum.